nishtha-srivastava/PostgresConf2020/README.md

 # Improving RTO at Enterprise scale for PostgreSQL-as-a-Service on SAP Multi Cloud Platform

 SAP Cloud Platform (SCP) is an open platform-as-a-service (PaaS) which facilitates creating new cloud applications or extending existing applications and run them in a secure cloud environment managed by SAP.
 The SAP Cloud Platform integrates data and business processes.
-SCP supports multiple IaaSs like AWS, Azure, GCP, Alibaba Cloud and OpenStack.
+SCP supports multiple Infrastructure-as-a-Service (IaaS) like AWS, Azure, GCP, Alibaba Cloud and OpenStack.

 > One of the core platform backing services provided by SCP is PostgreSQL-as-a-Service.
 SCP manages more than 10000 PostgreSQL-as-a-Service instances across multiple IaaSs.
 Each PostgreSQL-as-a-Service instance consists of VMs to have Postgres cluster - Postgres-Master, Postgres-Standby.
 Data is replicated asynchronously from Postgres-Master to Postgres-Standby.
 BOSH is used to automate large-scale Postgres deployments across different IaaSs.